Ochyromera ligustri

 Similar Taxa

-• Other Curculionidae associated with LigustrumShare and associations; O. ligustri distinguished by specific size range, confirmed larval development in seeds, and molecular markers
+• Other Curculionidae associated with LigustrumShare and plant associations; O. ligustri distinguished by specific size range, confirmed larval development in seeds, and molecular markers

 More Details